vishalpolley/firstdjango/README.md

 ### Running the app
 * To run the app first clone the repo.
-* Then navigate to the directory
+* Then navigate to the directory.
 ```
 cd firstdjango/
 ```
-* Then type the following command in terminal
+* Then type the following command in terminal.
 ```
 python manage.py runserver
 ```
-* Navigate the page at
+* Navigate the page at -
 ```
 http://127.0.0.1:8000/
 ```